syl-viadcc/scientists4futureKit/README.md

 ### How to install

+1. Go to your {installation folder}
-1. Get the code from git https://github.com/syl-viadcc/scientists4futureKit.git
+2. Clone the code from git `git clone https://github.com/syl-viadcc/scientists4futureKit.git .``
-2. Configure Databaste
+3. Configure Databaste
     Create empty databse s4future.
     Edit config/database.php to fit your settings

-3. Go to your {installation folder}
 4. Run: composer update
     If everything is OK, this process completes with message: 'Ping?
 Pong!'